AP source: Atkinson decides not to coach Charlotte Hornets

 AP Sports Writers

-SAN FRANCISCO (AP) — The Charlotte Hornets will have to begin their search again for a head coach because Kenny Atkinson changed his mind and will stay with the NBA champion Warriors after all.
+SAN FRANCISCO (AP) — The Charlotte Hornets will have to begin their search again for the team’s next head coach because Kenny Atkinson changed his mind and will stay with the NBA champion Warriors after all.

-Two people with direct knowledge of the situation told The Associated Press on Saturday that Atkinson will remain with Golden State as an assistant coach and won’t become the new coach of the Hornets.
+Two people with direct knowledge of the situation told The Associated Press on Saturday that Atkinson will remain with Golden State as an assistant coach and won’t become the new coach of the Hornets after all.

 Both spoke to the AP on condition of anonymity because neither Atkinson nor the Hornets revealed any details of the talks or agreement publicly.
 Warriors coach Steve Kerr said he wouldn’t discuss it until the Hornets announced Atkinson’s hiring.